Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 I took out the map, tracing my finger from Chicago to the possible neighboring states I could visit for my upcoming birthday trip through the Midwest.
-It easily fell on Michigan, just one skip over from Illinois.
-I remembered Detroit and how I always wanted to see the birthplace of Motown, one of my favorite music eras of all time.

-I didn’t have much in the way of expectations for the craft beer scene in Victoria, BC.
+I didn’t have much in the way of expectations for the Victoria breweries and the craft beer scene in Victoria, BC.
 I’d only heard mediocre reviews of Canadian beer as a whole from American and Canadian friends alike in the past, but I came back to Portland with a much better idea of Canadian styles of brewing.
 Not to mention, my taste buds were much more refreshed after taking a break from the heavy IPAs you’re apt to find in the Pacific Northwest.

-I was impressed enough with the budding craft beer scene in Victoria to write up a guide for you guys on what to expect, both with specific breweries, brewpubs, and the unique liquor laws of British Columbia.
+I was impressed enough with the budding craft beer in Victoria to write up a guide for you guys on what to expect, both with specific breweries, brewpubs, and the unique liquor laws of British Columbia.

 With the quality hops that come out of the Willamette Valley and the clean water supply, it’s no big secret that Oregon has a solid craft beer scene.
 Portland is hyped up – a tad too much in my book – and Bend gets a nod as well, but have you heard of the other fantastic craft beer scene in the city of Eugene?